-VI.
+VIII.
 CONCLUSION

-This paper presented a real-life case where software migration is facilitated by NS Expansion.
-We introduced NS, NS Expansion, and a general overview of software migration approaches.
+This paper presented a real-life case where NS Expansion facilitates software migration.
+We introduced NS and NS Expansion and gave a general overview of software migration approaches.
 We presented the Connecting-Expertise use case, where a mission-critical platform needed to evolve while keeping the existing system operational.
-We have shown that addressing the migration as a Cross-Cutting Concern, using transformer classes embedded in data elements, combined with NS Expansion and rejuvenation, can mitigate some of the major drawbacks of a phased migration.
+We have shown that addressing the migration as a Cross-Cutting Concern, using transformer classes embedded in data elements, combined with NS Expansion and rejuvenation, can mitigate some of the significant drawbacks of a phased migration.